 Developers design the server code to implement this inline-caching pattern.
 See Setting Up Servers for an Inline Cache for details about the custom server code and how to configure an inline cache.

-The look-aside pattern of caching places the app in charge of communication with both the cache and the backend data store.
+The cache-aside pattern of caching places the app in charge of communication with both the cache and the backend data store.

 The app will want to accomplish CRUD (CREATE, READ, UPDATE, DELETE) operations on its data.
 That data may be